Oakland Raiders: 1980: Super Bowl XV champions

+11–5 regular season

 In the midst of the turmoil of Al Davis' attempts to move the team to Los Angeles in 1980, Flores looked to lead the Raiders to their third Super Bowl by finishing the 1980 season 11–5 and earning a wild card berth.
 Quarterback Jim Plunkett revitalized his career, taking over in week five when starter Dan Pastorini was lost for the season to a broken leg.
 New acquisition, wide receiver Bob Chandler, contributed by leading the team in receptions (49) and touchdowns (10).
 The Raiders spent most of the year as a mistake-prone offensive mess.
 Oakland turned it over 44 times and finished 16th in total yards.
 Oakland's defense, on the other hand, led the NFL in forced turnovers (52) and interceptions (35).
-That same season, defensive back Lester Hayes had a standout performance, recording 18 interceptions and 2 defensive touchdowns in 19 games played (including postseason).
+That same season, cornerback Lester Hayes had a standout performance, recording 18 interceptions and 2 defensive touchdowns in 19 games played (including postseason).

+AFC playoffs and Super Bowl XV

 After playoff victories against the Houston Oilers 27–7, Cleveland Browns 14–12 (see "Red Right 88"), and San Diego Chargers 34–27 in the 1980 AFC Championship Game, the Raiders went to Super Bowl XV at the Louisiana Superdome.
 Oakland clinched their second NFL championship in five years with a 27–10 win over the favored Philadelphia Eagles.
 With the victory, the Raiders became the first ever wild card team to win a Super Bowl.
-Two Super Bowl records of note occurred in this game: 1) Kenny King's 80-yard, first-quarter, catch-and-run reception from Jim Plunkett remained the longest touchdown pass play for the next 16 years; and 2) Rod Martin's three interceptions of Eagles' quarterback Ron Jaworski still stands today as a Super Bowl record.
-Reflecting on the last ten years during the post-game awards ceremony, Al Davis stated "...this was our finest hour, this was the finest hour in the history of the Oakland Raiders.
+Two Super Bowl records of note occurred in this game: 1) Kenny King's 80-yard, first quarter, catch-and-run reception from Jim Plunkett remained the longest touchdown pass play for the next 16 years; and 2) Rod Martin's three interceptions of Eagles' quarterback Ron Jaworski still stands today as a Super Bowl record.
+Reflecting on the last ten years during the postgame awards ceremony, Al Davis stated "...this was our finest hour, this was the finest hour in the history of the Oakland Raiders.
 To Tom Flores, the coaches, and the athletes: you were magnificent out there, you really were."

 The team would not see a repeat performance in 1981, falling to 7–9 and a losing record for the first time since 1964.